mongodb/vault-plugin-secrets-mongodbatlas/website/source/docs/secrets/atlasmongodb/index.html.md

     your MongoDB Atlas root account credentials.
 Instead generate a dedicated Programmatic API key with appropriate roles.

 ## Database Users

-Configure a Vault role that maps to a set of permissions in MongoDB Atlas as well as a MongoDB Atlas credentials/keys.
-When users generate credentials, they are generated against this role.
+Configures a Vault role that maps to a set of permissions in MongoDB Atlas as well as a MongoDB Atlas credentials/keys.
+When Vault generates credentials, they are generated against this role.
 An example:

 ```bash